Are you looking for a no judgement complete guide on formula feeding? If so, you have come to the right place!

 Another possible necessity, depending on your water would be a bottle sanitizer.
 We have well water, so sanitizing was always a MUST for me.

 When we were formula feeding our kids, we used jugs of distilled water from the grocery store.
 This just gave me a peace of mind that my babies were getting the best!

 6. Gripe Water

 Formula feeding will make your baby a lot more gassy, and gas with babies spells trouble!
-That’s why you will want some gripe water on hand to help ease your little baby’s tummy.
+That's why you will want plenty of gripe water on hand to help ease your little baby's tummy.